cnandrajog/property-listing/README.md

 - Run `npm run dev` to start development mode.
 - Run `npm test` to run all the tests in the test folder or files with `xxx.test.ts`.
 - To access [playground](http://localhost:3000/graphql).

-## TypeScript

-- TypeScript style guide is driven by eslint rules in this project.

 ## Design Decisions